AndreyTeets/DotNetDBTools/README.md

 # What is DotNetDBTools?
-DotNetDBTools is a set of libraries to define and deploy (publish migrate) relational databases throughout their evolution using database as code approach.
+DotNetDBTools is a set of libraries to define, analyze and deploy (publish migrate) relational databases throughout their evolution using database as code approach.

 Or in other words - state-based (declarative) database version control tools.